 Identity theft occurs when someone gains access to your personal information and pretends to be you online.
 Individuals who have accessed your personal data can retrieve your login information for various websites or commit cybercrimes such as tax fraud, all while posing as you.
 Identity theft is the type of crime that can have long-lasting repercussions for both your digital privacy and your online reputation.

-According to a study by the Aite Group, 47% of Americans experienced identity theft in 2020, and this number is likely to increase as the Internet becomes an even bigger part of our daily lives.
+According to the Federal Trade Commission, over 1.1 million people experienced identity theft in 2022, and this number is likely to increase as the Internet becomes an even bigger part of our daily lives.
 However, you can lower the odds of experiencing identity theft by reducing the amount of information you provide:

 - Only fill out required fields: When you must fill out a profile or online form to use a product or service, only fill out the fields that are absolutely necessary and offer as few details about yourself as possible.